cloudmesh-community/fa19-516-158/project/report.md

 ## Simplifying SSH

-To connect from one Pi to another, having followed only the above instructions, would require the following series of commands

-This can be further simplified using the public/private key pairs
+SSH can be done using the public/private keys

 :o: this is too complex we just use `id_ras.pub`